DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **Programming and Development**

-Development is primarily supported through Visual Studio Code (VSCode) and Arduino IDE.
-This also includes platforms like ESPHome.
+Development is primarily supported through Visual Studio Code (VSCode and PlatformIO) and Arduino IDE.
+This also includes platforms like Home Assistant via ESPHome.

 A range of libraries are already available which support the devices on the **ESPRanger** such as the: